 A tool to create daily menus can eliminate inconsistencies in the visual style you have created for your restaurant.

 Visual communications have become very sophisticated in a world where we are bombarded by tens of thousands of images every day.
-So, brand owners of large and small businesses have reacted by building brand images, which reflect the ethos, culture and style of their businesses.
-These elements include color, imagery and typography – and even the touch of a special quality of paper or board stock.
+So, brand owners of large and small businesses have reacted by building brand images, which reflect the ethos, culture, and style of their businesses.
+These elements include color, imagery, and typography – and even the touch of a special quality of paper or board stock.

 Creating Menus that Change Daily

 There are a few elements to consider when creating menus that change daily.
 The first is the method of production.
 Do you want to edit the changes in a template and print the whole thing in color or black and white on a laser printer?
 That sounds pretty straightforward.
 Sadly, it isn’t always.
-Maintaining the fonts, layout and positioning of the dishes isn’t easy when using a word processing application.
+Maintaining the fonts, layout, and positioning of the dishes isn’t easy when using a word processing application.
 So, here’s the optimum solution – get the menu template your designer has created in an Adobe InDesign application and upload it to Tweak.
-Then, every day, you simply log into Tweak and make the changes, create a PDF and hit print to your laser or inkjet printer.
-Everything will be exactly as your graphic designer designed it and your brand will be intact – giving you the best of both worlds.
+Then, every day, you simply log into Tweak and make the changes, create a PDF, and hit print to your laser or inkjet printer.
+Everything will be exactly as your graphic designer designed it, and your brand will be intact – giving you the best of both worlds.

 The Tweak Tool to Create Daily Menus

 There is an alternative, which allows for better quality.
 It involves pre-printing your restaurant menu on the paper or card stock you prefer – making sure to test the paper or card stock on your laser printer before printing.
 This menu should be a ‘blank shell’ on which you’ll print your dishes each day.
 If you want to use the pre-printed stock method, ask your designer to remove everything except the ‘dummy’ text for the dishes from the Adobe InDesign document and upload it to Tweak.
 If you only have a printer, which prints black, this method is perfect!
 Just make sure to ask your designer to put all of the text in black so that it will print perfectly as you make your daily menus.
-Each day, you put your pre-printed blank menus in your laser printer and update the dishes in your ‘shell menu’ on Tweak, create a PDF and print it on your office printer.
-Now you can have all of your brand elements perfectly in place on your chosen style of paper or board.
+Each day, you put your pre-printed blank menus in your laser printer, update the dishes in your ‘shell menu’ on Tweak, create a PDF, and print it on your office printer.
+Now you can have all of your brand elements perfectly in place on your chosen paper or board style.
 A perfect tribute to your culinary delights!